Alejogb1/job-board/blog-data/qu-impacto-tiene-la-colaboracin-interdisciplinaria-en-el-desarrollo-de-plataformas-inclusivas-como-zelmira.md

 id: "qu-impacto-tiene-la-colaboracin-interdisciplinaria-en-el-desarrollo-de-plataformas-inclusivas-como-zelmira"
 ---

-okay so let's talk about how different types of expertise working together really shapes building inclusive platforms like zelmira it's not just about one discipline doing its thing in isolation no way that's how you get platforms that miss the mark badly i mean think about it if it's all engineers it'll be technically sound maybe but probably clunky and not really considering the user experience the needs of people with disabilities or the actual goals of inclusivity that kind of tunnel vision leads to a lot of usability problems and it's frankly unfair
+let's talk about how different types of expertise working together really shapes building inclusive platforms like zelmira it's not just about one discipline doing its thing in isolation no way that's how you get platforms that miss the mark badly i mean think about it if it's all engineers it'll be technically sound maybe but probably clunky and not really considering the user experience the needs of people with disabilities or the actual goals of inclusivity that kind of tunnel vision leads to a lot of usability problems and it's frankly unfair

-it's like trying to build a house with only a hammer you can maybe get a basic structure but it's not gonna be livable or functional and it's definitely not going to be nice to look at or pleasant to be in so the first big piece of the puzzle is the design aspect user experience designers they're the ones who can translate the needs of people with various disabilities into actual platform features it's about more than just following accessibility guidelines it's about having an intuitive layout a clear visual hierarchy and consistent navigation so that everyone can use the platform easily and comfortably they're not just making it accessible they're making it *usable* for everyone which are two related but different things you know one without the other doesn't work well
+it's like trying to build a house with only a hammer you can maybe get a basic structure but it's not gonna be livable or functional and it's definitely not going to be nice to look at or pleasant to be in so the first big piece of the puzzle is the design aspect user experience designers they're the ones who can translate the needs of people with various disabilities into actual platform features it's about more than just following accessibility guidelines it's about having an intuitive layout a clear visual hierarchy and consistent navigation so that everyone can use the platform easily and comfortably they're not just making it accessible they're making it _usable_ for everyone which are two related but different things you know one without the other doesn't work well

 then you need the engineers they're the ones actually implementing these designs but it's not about just blindly coding what the designers give them they need to understand the 'why' behind the decisions and they need to be able to bring their own understanding of the tech to the table to maybe suggest alternative more efficient or more scalable implementations that still uphold those accessibility and usability principles it's a back and forth constantly refining the platform